Gabidodson/Interactive_Charts_18/README.md

 # React + Vite
+A Dynamic Chart Dashboard using React, Vite, and Chart.js

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.